sergiomeneguzzo/Expense-management/README.md

 - **Angular 18**: The frontend is built using Angular 18 for a dynamic and responsive user interface.
 - **PrimeNG**: Advanced UI components are integrated using PrimeNG.
 - **PrimeFlex**: The layout is implemented using PrimeFlex's grid system.
-- **Theme Switching & Dark Mode**: Users can toggle between light and dark themes for a personalized experience.
+- **Theme Switching & Dark Mode**: Users can toggle between multiple colors themes for a personalized experience.

 ### Backend:
 - **Node.js with TypeScript**: The backend API is developed using Node.js and TypeScript for type safety and scalability.